Scrilla: Career

+Early career

+He started rapping in 9th grade, and started to take his rap career seriously in 2012.

+Benhill Beast

-In 2008, Scrilla made his debut mixtape Ben Hill Beast with direction from Franklin Family Entertainment, Don Music Group, and Nitti.
-Ben Hill Beast was a free release on the internet.
+In 2008, Scrilla released his debut mixtape Benhill Beast on the internet for free with direction from Franklin Family Entertainment, Don Music Group, and Nitti.

 Smoke & Mirrors

-On April 20, 2011, Scrilla released Smoke & Mirrors (host Black Bill Gates) on the internet for free, which featured the remix to "I Ball, I Stunt" featuring CTE World President Young Jeezy.
-Shortly after Smoke & Mirrors was released Scrilla signed to CTE World.
+On April 20, 2011, Scrilla released Smoke & Mirrors (hosted by Black Bill Gates) on the internet for free, which included the remix to I Ball, I Stunt, featuring CTE World founder Young Jeezy.
+Afterwards, Scrilla signed to CTE World on June 8, 2011.